Updated: 5 days ago

 “So, you have these digital touchpoints.
 What do you ultimately want to accomplish with them?
 What’s your digital strategy?”

 This was a question ACM posed in a recent meeting within the local hospitality industry.
-The response was mostly uncertain.
+The response was most uncertain.
 Beyond wanting to attract new customers to the establishment, there was no concrete strategy in place to drive that digital conversation.
 Sales are undoubtedly important for any business.
 However, using it as a sole measure of success ignores other branding elements of the business.
 You run the risk of miscommunicating who you are and the value you bring to your audience (or, worse yet, the wrong audience!).

 Very simply, your overall business strategy is where you want to go.
 That’s based on who you are, your resources on hand, and your value proposition.
 Your digital strategy is an extension of this.
 There are still many within the Caribbean market that place those strategies into silos.
 What that tends to create is a disconnect and after-the-fact mindset between organizational functions with regards to digital.
 Digital is a very dynamic space, and it requires input from across a business to truly realize its potential.